Quafadas/dedav4s/README.md

     java.awt.Desktop.browse()

 Basically, a great big giant hack :-)!
-In exchange for that, you get convienient access to the expressive plotting power of Vega, and Vega lite.
+Feel free to inspect the temporary file.
+In exchange for that hack, you get convienient access to the expressive plotting power of Vega, and Vega lite.

 # Other targets
 See the PlotTarget file.
 The ones I use are implemented - but more could be added easily enough.
-The websockets one is cool.
+The websockets one is cool (companion project)[https://github.com/Quafadas/viz-websockets].

 # Which plots are available?
-The library exposes the (vega examples)[https://vega.github.io/vega/examples/] and (vega lite examples)[https://vega.github.io/vega-lite/examples/].
+The library exposes the (vega examples)[https://vega.github.io/vega/examples/] and (vega lite examples)[https://vega.github.io/vega-lite/examples/] convieniently as case classes.
 The class names correspond to the title of the charts with some special characters removed.

 A tiny number of "custom plots" are included in the Custom.scala file.